doublescoop/StableDiffusion_Interpolation/README.md

 Deforum's [Stable Diffusion](https://github.com/CompVis/stable-diffusion) Colab with video interpolation feature from [FILM](https://github.com/nerdyrodent/frame-interpolation)

 This notebook was created to support interpolation between frames for Stable Diffusion outputs.
+It is useful when each frame created by a Diffusion model looks great but changing dramatically between frames.

 Users can specify frame# to start and end the interpolation.